JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * GPIO13 as Output of PWM1 on sound=pwm, 180 Degrees Phase-shifted from PWM0

+* GPIO40 as Output of PWM0 on sound=jack

+* GPIO45 as Output of PWM1 on sound=jack, 180 Degrees Phase-shifted from PWM0

 * GPIO17 as Output of Synchronization Clock OUT of Sound Box

 * GPIO27 as Input of Synchronization Clock IN of Sound Box, Connect with Any Synchronization Clock OUT.